seddighehhassanzadeh/LUMOS/README.md

 * This code demonstrates the basics of assembly programming for RISC-V.
 *
 “fixed_point_unit.v”:
-This code snippet appears to be written in Verilog, a hardware description language commonly used for designing digital circuits.
-Let's break it down:
+This code shows a hardware description language commonly used for designing digital circuits.

 **1. `include "Defines.vh"`**